-Potter's Barn holiday cottage is an imaginatively converted 18th century barn with an English Tourist Board rating of 4 stars.
+Potter's Barn holiday cottage is an imaginatively converted 18th century barn with a Visit England rating of 4 stars.
 On the outskirts of the village of Gosforth, which lies between the mountains and the Irish Sea, this light, bright holiday home offers self catering accommodation for up to 6 people and is a perfect base from which to explore the Western Lake District.

 Eskdale is another pretty valley, only 15 minutes away, with hundreds of river and mountain walks.
 It also houses a terminus for the Ravenglass and Eskdale Steam Railway - a popular miniature railway that travels seven scenic miles to the coastal fishing village of Ravenglass.
 Muncaster Castle, Gardens and Owl Centre is ten minutes away and has lots going on all year round, especially for children.
 The sea is about two miles from Gosforth and at low tide there are long expanses of sand on which to play and walk.
 By the seafront are a golf course and bowling green.